ibm-cloud-docs/hs-crypto/settings-network-policy.md

     | `IAM_token` | **Required.** Your {{site.data.keyword.cloud_notm}} access token.
 Include the full contents of the `IAM` token, including the Bearer value, in the cURL request.
 For more information, see [Retrieving an access token](/docs/hs-crypto?topic=hs-crypto-retrieve-access-token). |
     | `instance_ID` | **Required.** The unique identifier that is assigned to your {{site.data.keyword.hscrypto}} service instance.
 For more information, see [Retrieving an instance ID](/docs/hs-crypto?topic=hs-crypto-retrieve-instance-ID). |
     | `enabled` | **Required.** Set to `false` to remove the network access policy, that is, the policy is not enforced and your service instance is back to the default state where both the public and private network access are allowed. |
-    {: caption="Table 2.
-Describes the variables needed to disable a network access policy at the instance level" caption-side="bottom"}
+    {: caption="Describes the variables needed to disable a network access policy at the instance level" caption-side="bottom"}

     A successful request returns an HTTP `204 No Content` response, which indicates that the network access policy of your {{site.data.keyword.hscrypto}} instance is updated.